First Auto Races at the Indianapolis Motor Speedway - August 1909

 This offers a poor quality image of Barney Oldfield, promoting his appearance at the Indianapolis Motor Speedway for the August 1909 race meet.

-Printed August 16, 1909, these are tables of the entries and the program for the Indianapolis Motor Speedway's first auto races.
+Printed August 16, 1909, in the Indianapolis Star, the article in attachment IMSNews081609 (Indianapolis_Speedway_First_Races is a poorer quality duplicate) presents tables of the entries and the program for the Indianapolis Motor Speedway's first auto races.

-This is an interesting package of short items from the August 25, 1909 Indianapolis News.
-All were developments in the aftermath of the deadly events at the Indianapolis Motor Speedway August 19 - 22.
+The first attachment here is an interesting package of short items from the August 25, 1909, Indianapolis News.

 This article - published August 17, 1909 - describes practice for the Indianapolis Motor Speedway race meet scheduled to begin August 19, 1909.